psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > The sin-eater controversy did not end when it disappeared from these columns.
 The "Times", the "Academy," and one of the Birmingham papers opened their columns to the discussion, and now a volume has appeared, entitled, "The Sin-Eater, and Other Stories," by Miss Fiona Macleod. of which a reviewer says "she (the authoress) has caught in no small degree the spirit of the Celt, with its gloom and superstition, its fixity of purpose, it harshness and nobility."

+The same remarks appeared in the *"Gathered from Gwalia"* column of the *Evening Express* on the same date, [p4](https://newspapers.library.wales/view/3258109/3258113/104/).

-The "Birmigham paper" is perhaps *Bye-Gones*, which reprinted some of the *Times* correspondence?
+The "Birmingham paper" is perhaps *Bye-Gones*, which reprinted some of the *Times* correspondence?

 ```{index} ! triple: Second Controversy ; correspondence, Academy ; Owen, J. P.
 ```